 Turnkey apartments are class A properties that require minimal to no work after acquisition.
 These properties are fully updated to the current market standards and are highly stabilized with occupancy rates exceeding 95%.
 Therefore, the turnkey business model is to take over the operations and continue managing the asset in a similar fashion to the previous owners.
 No renovations.
 No tenant turnover.
 Nothing fancy.

-Of the three apartment syndication strategies, investing in turnkey apartments has the lowest level of risk.
+Of the three apartment syndication strategies, investing in rental properties that are turnkey has the lowest level of risk.
 The property is fully updated and fully stabilized at acquisition.
 The risks associated with performing renovations, which include overspending, unexpected capital expenditures, bad contractors, incorrect rental premium assumptions, etc., and turning over a large percentage of tenants are minimized.
 Additionally, the asset will achieve the projected cash flow from day one, because the revenue pre- and post-acquisition remains the same.

 The drawbacks of the turnkey apartment syndication strategy are the lower ongoing returns and the lowest upside potential compared to the other two apartment types.
 Because the property is fully updated and stabilized, there isn’t room to increase the revenue of the property.
 Therefore, the ongoing returns are and remain in the low to mid-single digits.
-Additionally, since the value of the asset is calculated using the net operating income and the market cap rate, unless the overall market naturally appreciates, the property value will remain the relatively stable.
+Additionally, since the value of the asset is calculated using the net operating income and the market cap rate, unless the overall market naturally appreciates, the property value will remain relatively stable.
 As a result, there is little to no upside potential at sale.
 Most likely, you will receive your initial equity investment back with minimal to no profit.